 (Updated) Antipolo, Rizal.
-It’s one of those places that have the look and feel of an out-of-town destination but offers enough proximity to the hustle and bustle of Metro Manila.
+It’s one of those places that have the look and feel of an out-of-town destination but retains enough proximity to the hustle and bustle of Metro Manila.

 We’ve visited two interesting places here on two separate Sundays.
 The first was when we attended a lunch reception for the christening of our friend’s daughter, and the other occasion was totally random, whisked off again by Akira’s Mamita.